How to Become a Better Motorcyclist...In the Winter

+As a motorcycle accident victim and motorcycle accident injury lawyer I'm keenly aware of the need to stay sharp and stay safe on every ride.
 Even though I haven't ridden in months, I've been working on maintaining my riding skills over the winter WITHOUT EVEN RIDING MY BIKE!
 How am I doing this?

 When I first obtained my motorcycle endorsement, I had just completed the Rider’s Edge Safety course through my local Harley-Davidson dealership.
 I felt confident about my ability to ride, but knew I still had much to learn about safely riding a motorcycle.

 This was especially true since the first bike I purchased was a 2009 Street Glide.
 Not exactly a beginner’s motorcycle.
 But shortly after buying the bike, I was made aware of a great series of videos produced by a retired Motorcycle Traffic Officer named Jerry Palladino.